wechaty/docusaurus/docusaurus/docs/specs/wechaty.md

 sidebar_label: Wechaty
 ---

-Wechaty has different environment variables that need to be set for successful implementation of the bot.This section is dedicated to describe  the various envirnoment variables provided by Wechaty.
+Wechaty requires different environment variables to implement the bot.
+In this section, you will learn how to use the various environment variables.

 ## Environment Variables